π I started using picom, a

 polybar to make my desktop prettier.
 And

-you need to disable the title bar that i3
+with i3-gaps you need to disable the title bar that i3 adds on each

 among a bunch of small windows within a workspace felt like a good